techtanzeel/collado-io/src/markdown/blog/2014/changing-behavior/index.md

 - First of all, the world is big enough that if nobody is also exploring the same space, I would worry whether the opportunity you're pursuing has value at all.
 - Second, creating awareness alone is a bad place to be.
 Competitors will definitely help you heat up the place — when the market is not yet saturated.

 In other words, nobody dies from competition in the early days.
-The opportunity remains huge so it won't be “them" the ones lowering your prospects of success.
+The opportunity remains huge so it won't be "them" the ones lowering your prospects of success.
 For the reasons stated above, even a big player entering your space is good news, because it has recognized you market as a good business opportunity and it will also bring attention to the niche.

 For instance, some people at iomando thought we were doomed when Apple released [HomeKit](https://developer.apple.com/homekit/) — yet that very week, we saw — by far — the highest amount visits hitting our website and also scored a 15% increase in sales MoM.